 - 2nd tier universities: 80 percent or above

 Note: Chinese applicants are not required to take the MoE postgraduate entrance exam.

 3.0 Cumulative GPA (out of 4) or 3.2 Cumulative GPA in the final two years of your undergraduate programme

 Equivalent academic qualifications

-Normally a good first degree in translation or English (where Chinese is your first language) or Chinese (where your first language is not Chinese).
+Normally a good first degree in translation, or English (where Chinese is your first language) or Chinese (where English is your first language).
 Applicants with a first degree in other subjects will be considered on an individual basis.